 Determine your retirement income

-First, in order to calculate how much you can afford, you need to have an idea on how much you will earn in retirement.
+First, to calculate how much you can afford, you need to have an idea how much you will earn in retirement.
 While working this is typically pretty easy, but not as easy when you are retired.
 There are usually three sources of retirement income:

 - Social Security